CRAN Spatial taskview: https://cran.r-project.org/web/views/Spatial.html

 Produce a quick map to check that the data make sense.
 (Always do this!)

-Open and read the .csv file containing the “target”" points.
+Open and read the .csv file containing the “target” points.

 # read na10km_v2 grid-point locations -- land-points only

-csv_path <- "/Users/bartlein/Projects/ESSD/data/csv_files/"
+csv_path <- "/Users/bartlein/Projects/RESS/data/csv_files/"

 csv_name <- "na10km_v2_pts.csv"